 The real cost comparison comes when you compare running costs, which are largely going to be based on the heat demand of your home:

-- For a four bedroom home built to Building Regulations’ standard, expect running costs of £703 per year for an ASHP, based on a SCOP of 3.2
+- For a four bedroom home built to Building Regulations’ standard, expect running costs of £703 per year for an air source heat pump, based on a SCOP of 3.2.

-Can an ASHP Deliver Both Heating and Hot Water?
+Can an Air Source Heat Pump Provide Both Heating and Hot Water?

 Another solution is to use two heat pumps: one that is optimised for the space heating and another for domestic hot water.